 We, therefore, find no merits in the above contention.
 The applicants in the present O.A. are not entitled to any relief.
 No other point was urged.
-Consequently, the O.A. relating to the point was disposed of expeditiously and is dismissed at the admission stage.
+Consequently, the O.A. is dismissed at the admission stage.

 ( B.C.
-MATHUR )

-VICE CHAIRMAN (A)
+MATHUR ) VICE CHAIRMAN (A)

-4.10.1990.

-CERTIFIED TRUE COPY Dt. ....
+CERTIFIED TRUE COPY

-( AMITAV BANERJI )
+Dated..... ( AMITAV BANERJI )

 CHAIRMAN

-4.10.1990.